-New research from Traci Carson
+New Research from Traci Carson, PhD '21

 Findings from a series of interviews by University of Michigan researchers show that body-image ideals and the power dynamic between coaches and female athletes may contribute to an athlete’s risk of disordered eating and body image disturbance.
 The research, which included a sample of 29 current and former NCAA Division I female distance runners, highlights the importance of prevention and intervention programs to migitage eating and body image disorders among this population of athletes.

 We spoke to recent graduate Traci Carson, who conducted the research while a PhD student in the Department of Epidemiology, to learn more about the findings.

 What led you to become interested in this topic?

 I first became interested in this topic due to the personal struggles with disordered eating and body image that I and so many of my friends and teammates faced during college.
 It was not until I received my Master of Public Health degree that I began to understand how this gap in knowledge and resources regarding the mental and physical health of female athletes was a significant—and preventable—public health issue.

 After interviewing the athletes, were there any significant themes that came out of the responses?